-Some general information about law schools (acceptance rates, average LSAT scores, etc.) can be found here.
+Some general information about law schools (acceptance rates, average LSAT scores, etc.) can be found on the LSAC website.

 But much more information, including information about the application process and financial aid, can be found by visiting the websites of those law schools in which you are interested.